bicrick/cv-offsides-model/README.md

 Dataset/Offside_Images

-To run, please move into the virtual environment.
+To run, please create a virtual environment to store all of the python packages.

+python -m venv venv

+To enter the virtual environment, run

 On MacOS:
 source ./venv/Scripts/activate